adrianstrozzi/Tec20ReactPortfolio/README.md

 ![mainpage](./src/assets/readme-images/resume.png)

-You can click in the `Open Resume` to open a PDF resume and click in any of the `Stack` options to open their `mainpage/documentation`:
+You can click in the `Open Resume` button to open a PDF resume and click in any of the `Stack` options to open their `mainpage/documentation`:

 ![mainpage](./src/assets/readme-images/open-resume.png)